HELPING COMMUNITIES TOWARDS STRONG LOCAL ECONOMIES

 HOW YOU WILL LEARN

 All our workshops are practical and participatory.
-You are encouraged to bring real examples to the workshop for an opportunity to discuss these during the day.
-For group training, whether in-house or at our venue in London, we will ask for more information about your group’s specific challenges and learning objectives.
+You are encouraged to submit real examples for an opportunity to discuss these during the day.
+We will ask for information about your group’s specific challenges and learning objectives before organising the workshop.